Sindarius/reprapfirmware-obico/README.md

 [Obico](https://www.obico.io) is a community-built, open-source smart 3D printing platform used by makers, enthusiasts, and tinkerers around the world.

 [RepRapFirmware](https://github.com/Duet3D/RepRapFirmware/wiki) RepRapFirmware is a comprehensive motion control firmware intended primarily for controlling 3D printers, but with applications in laser engraving/cutting and CNC too

+# Speical Note
+While this plugin runs on a Raspberry Pi it does not require Duet Software Framework (SBC Mode) to function.
+You can set this up on a pi and point to the standalone printers IP address in the configuration.

 # Installation